How to Win Your Office Pool

 #3 seed is 99-17 against the #14 seed

 #4 seed is 91-25 against the #13 seed

 #5 seed is 75-41 against the #12 seed

 #6 seed is 77-39 against the #11 seed

 #7 seed is 70-46 against the #10 seed

 #8 seed is 56-60 against the #9 seed

 So what does all of that mean?
 It means, on average, more than two #11 and #12 seeds advance to the Round of 32 each tournament.
 It also means picking the #7/#10 game and #8/#9 game is practically a coin flip.
 This is where matchups come into play and a little extra research should be done.

 The Sweet Sixteen:

-So you may have found your George Mason or VCU, but how far do you take them?
-Not many had VCU in the Final Four last year.
+So you may have found your George Mason, Florida Gulf Coast or VCU, but how far do you take them?
+Not many had VCU in the Final Four three years ago.
 And those who did probably had a crazy bracket and lost anyway.
 When picking upsets, be sure to cover yourself.
 Those double-digit seeds might make the Sweet Sixteen, but picking them to go any further than that is usually a bad idea.
 It certainly is not worth the risk.